VietKhoaNguyen/Final-Project/README.md

 ## 4. Leakage-Assisted Attack

 The leakage-assisted attack uses personal information, especially date of birth.

-The attacker first generates DOB-based candidate PINs and prioritizes them.
-After that, the attack can continue using frequency-ranked guessing.
+The attacker first generates DOB-based candidate PINs and prioritizes them by their observed probability.
+After exhausting the DOB candidates, the attack continues using frequency-ranked guessing.

 This attack represents a realistic threat model where the attacker knows some personal information about the victim.